 Motey, who pleaded guilty to conspiracy and securities fraud, told jurors he’s testifying in hopes of avoiding a prison sentence.

 Prosecutors said they plan to call Khan as a witness.
-Jurors will also hear from Wesley Wang, a consultant and a friend of Whitman’s, who admitted passing tips about Cisco Systems Inc. (CSCO), Polycom Inc. (PLCM) and Marvell, Assistant U.S. Attorney Christopher LaVigne said yesterday.
+Jurors will also hear from Wesley Wang, a consultant and a friend of Whitman’s, who admitted passing tips about Cisco Systems Inc. (CSCO:US), Polycom Inc. (PLCM:US) and Marvell, Assistant U.S. Attorney Christopher LaVigne said yesterday.

 Whitman denies the charges against him.